- PSAT 8/9 for Eighth Grade in Michigan

 - Have a College Board professional account.

-- Complete the SSD Coordinator Form (.pdf/215.09 KB).
+- Complete the SSD Coordinator Form (.pdf/215 KB).
 If you have multiple SSD coordinators, they'll each need to fill out a separate form.

 - Receive an access code to link their SSD Online account to their College Board professional account (first time only).
 It may take a day or two to receive the access code.

-You may begin submitting requests for accommodations once you receive your attending institution (AI) code and SSD Online access code and your school has established an SSD coordinator.
+You can submit requests for accommodations once you receive your attending institution (AI) code and SSD Online access code and your school has established an SSD coordinator.

 We're using a streamlined process for requesting testing accommodations for students.
 We believe that school staff know their students best, and we wanted to cut down on the time and paperwork needed to submit an accommodations request.